Cowboys run over Eagles, take 1st in NFC East with 37-10 win

 Brett Maher finished the highest-scoring half against Doug Pederson since he became coach of the Eagles in 2016, kicking a 63-yarder on the final play before halftime for a 27-7 lead.

-Maher, the only kicker in NFL history with multiple field goals of at least 62 yards, now has three after kicking a 62-yarder last week against the New York Jets.
-His other from 62 was against the Eagles last season, his first in the league.
+Maher is the first kicker in NFL history with three field goals of at least 60 yards — and all three have been at least 62.
+He kicked a 62-yarder last week against the New York Jets.
+Maher’s other from 62 was against the Eagles last season, his first in the league.

 Pederson had to clarify during the week that he wasn’t guaranteeing a win after saying on his radio show that his team would go down to Dallas, win the game and fly home in first place.